awsdocs/amazon-aurora-user-guide/doc_source/rds-proxy.md

  For Aurora DB clusters, you can turn on cross\-VPC access\.
 To do this, create an additional endpoint for a proxy and specify a different VPC, subnets, and security groups with that endpoint\.
 For more information, see [Accessing Aurora and RDS databases across VPCs](rds-proxy-endpoints.md#rds-proxy-cross-vpc)\.
 +  You can't use RDS Proxy with a VPC that has its tenancy set to `dedicated`\.
 +  If you use RDS Proxy with an RDS DB instance or Aurora DB cluster that has IAM authentication enabled, check user authentication\.
 Make sure that all users who connect through a proxy authenticate through sign\-in credentials\.
 For details about IAM support in RDS Proxy, see [Setting up AWS Identity and Access Management \(IAM\) policies](rds-proxy-setup.md#rds-proxy-iam-setup)\.
-+  You can't use RDS Proxy with custom DNS\.
++  You can't use RDS Proxy with custom DNS when using SSL hostname validation\.
 +  Each proxy can be associated with a single target DB cluster\.
 However, you can associate multiple proxies with the same DB cluster\.
 + Any statement with a text size greater than 16 KB causes the proxy to pin the session to the current connection\.